bropsten/DeFi-project/README.md

       √ Should return the number of token rewarded after 1 day (1084ms, 88468 gas) Test de la fonction claimReward
       √ Should return the number of token rewarded after 1 day (864ms, 102609 gas)

+### Chainlink Pair used in the project
+The DAI / USD pair
+Rinkeby : 0x2bA49Aaa16E6afD2a993473cfB70Fa8559B523cF

 ### ETH Gas Reporter